When people want to move big sums quickly and securely or send money abroad, a wire transfer can be just the ticket.

 Your smartphone becomes a digital wallet for splitting bills and paying personal debts.
 Payments are sent using another app user’s phone number, email address, or account handle.

-With a SoFi Money® cash management account, P2P transfers are instant between SoFi account holders.
+With an online bank account with SoFi, P2P transfers are instant between SoFi account holders.
 If the recipient doesn’t have a SoFi account, no problem.
-SoFi Money® users can send money to anybody, anywhere, at any time.
+SoFi Checking and Savings® users can send money to anybody, anywhere, at any time.

 There are no account fees and no service charges.